LambdaCalculus37/little-smalltalk/lst1-amiga/README.md

 **Additional Resources**

-The original archive was originall released on [Aminet](https://aminet.net/package/dev/lang/SmallTalk).
+The original archive was originally released on [Aminet](https://aminet.net/package/dev/lang/SmallTalk).
 I'm mirroring the source to keep it alongside the rest.

 Included in this source archive is an ADF of Little Smalltalk for use in FS-UAE, or to write to a floppy disk using tools like TS-GUI, or even to add to a USB stick and use with a Gotek.